 We think differently mathematically than we do in terms of language, or in terms of physical movement.
 Each one is a discipline of thought and to be able to think in a disciplined way allows us to solve better problems within those areas.
 Learning how to think like a mathematician, or a scientist or a musician is very valuable.

 That understanding is especially important in the International Baccalaureate (IB), which is all about a holistic education.
 We don’t want specialists in one discipline of thought.
-We actually need you to have experience across a multiple of disciplines.
+Actually you need to have experience across a multiple of disciplines.
 We want kids to think “Oh, that’s interesting, how historians think about this issue differently to an economist, or a how a statistician would?”
 And again, that helps us solve better problems.

 You have a vast and varied after-school program of activities.
 Can you tell me a little bit about that?